johngao2/EM-hotel-demand/README.md

   - parse wide csv's (boost tokenizer is probably a good call), https://stackoverflow.com/questions/1120140/how-can-i-read-and-parse-csv-files-in-c/1595366#1595366 **DONE**
   - Add L2 reg **DONE**
   - Debug mem leak with valgrind **Done for now**

+**Step 3 sprint 4 goals:**
+  - Rerun with independent arrive date, stay len
+  - add 1 to available rooms everytime avail goes into negatives (should only affect DD room type, of which 2 were added in 2018)

 ## Other notes:
 **Backlog:**
 - Scale num periods by lambda for sparse dates, might fix sparsity problem if implementable
 - Implement RMSE from Van Ryzin paper
-- add 1 to available rooms everytime avail goes into negatives (should only affect DD room type, of which 2 were added in 2018)
-- debug memory leak in model (see if valgrind helps)
-- find out how to parse csv files with many cols (manually might be only option)
-- try l2 regularization
-  - might be able to make obj closed form again
 - try putting intraday transactions at end of day

 **misc notes**